 Providing herbs to poultry will help to boost their immune system.
-Why not place a vertical herb garden on the side of a coop?
+Why not place a vertical herb garden on the side of a coop or along the run?
 This allows for easy access in harvesting herbs for feed or to infuse in waterers.

 - 10 foot Aluminum Gutters